pedrolamas/pedrolamas/README.md

 - 👔 I'm a Software Development Consultant, specialized in .NET development
 - 💻 I love programing and tinkering!
-- 🏆 I'm a former Windows Development MVP
+- 🏆 I'm a former Microsoft MVP for Windows Development
-- ✍️ I have a blog at [www.pedrolamas.com](https://www.pedrolamas.com)
+- ✒️ I have a blog at [www.pedrolamas.com](https://www.pedrolamas.com)
 - 📫 You can reach me on Twitter [@pedrolamas](https://twitter.com/pedrolamas)

 <div align="center">